Posts Tagged ‘2002’

 Would someone care to explain to me how this assclown still has a job?

 Charles M. LaMar the worst General Manager in Baseball and one of the worst in pro sports in general, has not been held accountable for years upon years of sub-mediocre play by the Tampa Bay Devil Rays.
 How many times do people have to point out LaMar needs to be held accountable?
 John Romano did it years ago.
 David Egbert has done it several times and in different places.
-Of course I have done it more than once, on here and elsewhere.
+Of course, I have done it more than once, on here.
 In the Times and elsewhere.
-And of course even the message boards get into it — I mean you can even find stuff on FanHome quite easily…. over, and over, and over again.
+And of course, even the message boards get into it — I mean you can even find stuff on FanHome quite easily…. over, and over, and over again.

 And what do Rays fans get?
 They get LaMar for another two years thanks to him refurbishing the team with a new set of mediocre players.